PJ1920/Transfer-learning-for-Instance-segmentation-of-Waste-bottles-using-Mask-RCNN/README.md

 * bottle/inspect_bottle_weights.ipynb  This notebooks inspects the weights of a trained model and looks for anomalies and odd patterns.
 * bottle/model-videosegmentation.ipynb    This notebook contains video segmentation.
 * bottle/Eval_model.ipynb     This notebook contains model evaluation and image segmentation
+* bottle/bottle.py contains the code for training and segmentation.

 ## Step by Step Detection